-Infrastructure services are publicly provided by the University of California Agriculture and Natural Resources program, US Energy Information Administration, California Energy Commission, California Department of Fish and Game, California Department of Transportation, US Forest Service, California Department of Conservation, California Air Resources Board, US Environmental Protection Agency, US Bureau of Labor Statistics, and CAL FIRE.
-The State of California (State), CAL FIRE, and the BOF make no representations or warranties regarding the accuracy of data, maps, or reports.
-The user will not seek to hold the State, CAL FIRE, or BOF liable under any circumstances for any damages with respect to any claim by the user or any third party of account of, or arising from, the use of data, maps, or reports.
+Map layers are publicly provided by the University of California Agriculture and Natural Resources Program, U.S. Energy Information Administration (EIA), the California Energy Commission, the California Department of Fish and Wildlife, the California Department of Transportation, the U.S. Department of Transportation, the U.S. Forest Service, the California Department of Conservation, the California Air Resources Board, the California Department of Forestry and Fire Protection, the U.S. Environmental Protection Agency, and the U.S. Bureau of Labor Statistics.

+The State of California, the Department of Forestry and Fire Protection, and the Board of Forestry and Fire Protection make no representations or warranties regarding the accuracy of data, maps, or reports.
+The user will not seek to hold the State, Department, or Board liable under any circumstances for any damages with respect to any claim by the user or any third party of account of, or arising from, the use of data, maps, or reports.